-- 1. In the AM console, go to Realms > Realm Name > Services and select the User Self-Service service. - 2.
-Select the Forgotten Password tab. - 3.
-Enable Forgotten Password. - 4.
+- 1. Log in to the AM console as the administrator. - 2.
+Navigate to Realms > Realm Name > Services and select the User Self-Service service. - 3.
+Select the Forgotten Password tab. - 4.
+Enable Forgotten Password. - 5.
 Enable Captcha to turn on the Google reCAPTCHA plugin.
 Make sure you configured the plugin as described in "Configuring the Google reCAPTCHA Plugin".

-5. Enable Email Verification to turn on the email verification service.
+6. Enable Email Verification to turn on the email verification service.
 ForgeRock recommends that you keep it enabled.